bcobo/SIRENA/doc/SIRENAfunctions.rst

     - To calculate *aducnv* (conversion factor between arbitrary units and A)...
     - ...or read ``ADU_CNV``, ``I_BIAS`` and ``ADU_BIAS``
     - Get structure of input FITS file columns
-    - Read info to transform to resistance space
+    - Read info to transform to resistance space (if it is necessary)
     - Read and check other input keywords
     - Read other necessary keywords from ANY HDU
     - Calculate the sampling rate